khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ## Usage

-A popover should be used:
+A popover should be used when:

-1. When you don't want to let the user lose context, but still want to provide additional useful unique information about referring elements.
+* You don't want to let the user lose context, but still want to provide additional useful unique information about referring elements.
-2. When it isn’t critical for the user to act upon the information.
+* It isn’t critical for the user to act upon the information.
-3. When you want to give a user a summary of extended information and the option to switch context if they want to dive in deeper.
+* You want to give a user a summary of extended information and the option to switch context if they want to dive in deeper.

 ## Placement